denivladislav/tic-tac-toe/README.md

 A hot-seat game for two players (mobile or pc) that supports two languages (en, ru).

 After entering usernames, players pick the size of the game field.
-First player, who occupies a row, a column or a diagonal, wins.
+First player, who occupies three cells in a row, in a column or in a diagonal, wins.
 Any player may undo his last turn.
 Players swap turns after each game.

 ![result](https://user-images.githubusercontent.com/71961494/192490886-e34a6fe7-ea9e-43c7-998b-de09e14144d7.gif)